-- [1] While on duty: - [1.1] All employees must wear an NS approved highvisibility safety vest when duties require them to be on foot within the right-of-way of a public highway. - [1.2] Engineering, Mechanical, and Train and Engine service employees must wear an NS approved high-visibility safety vest when required to be on any railroad tracks or right-of-way. - [1.3] Mechanical employees must wear an NS approved highvisibility safety vest when required to be: - on any railroad tracks or right-of-way outside of Mechanical limits, - within Mechanical limits when performing switching operations or working in locomotive service and dispatch facilities, inbound, outbound, receiving or forwarding tracks. - [2] Other high-visibility garments such as jackets, shirts, sweatshirts, or rain suits may be worn in lieu of the company issued vest provided the garment is labeled certified as meeting the American National Standards Institute (ANSI) Class II or Class III standards for garment size, reflectivity material and performance, and are of a FLUORESCENT YELLOW-GREEN COLOR. - [3] Safety garments, when required, must be worn as the top layer of clothing and must not be removed except in an emergency.
+- [1] While on duty: - [1.1] All employees must wear an NS approved highvisibility safety vest when duties require them to be on foot within the right-of-way of a public highway. - [1.2] Engineering, Mechanical, and Train and Engine service employees must wear an NS approved high-visibility safety vest when required to be on railroad tracks or right-of-way. - [2] Other high-visibility garments such as jackets, shirts, sweatshirts, or rain suits may be worn in lieu of the company issued vest provided the garment is labeled certified as meeting the American National Standards Institute (ANSI) Class II or Class III standards for garment size, reflectivity material and performance, and are of a FLUORESCENT YELLOW-GREEN COLOR. - [3] Safety garments, when required, must be worn as the top layer of clothing and must not be removed except in an emergency.